aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 </details>

-The code below shows the "DataModels" section of the OPC UA target adapter configuration.
-To keep this JSON example brief, optional configuration settings for the nodes, except for "DisplayName," are omitted.
+The code below shows the [DataModels](#datamodels) section of the OPC UA target adapter configuration.
+To keep this JSON example brief, optional configuration settings for the nodes, except for [DisplayName](#displayname) are omitted.

-The node configurations allow setting the identifier of NodeId by specifying the "Id" setting as a numeric, string, or GUID value.
-Alternatively, you can use "BrowseName" to set a node's browse name.
+The node configurations allow setting the identifier of NodeId by specifying the [Id](#id) setting as a numeric, string, or GUID value.
+Alternatively, you can use [BrowseName](#browsename) to set a node's browse name.
 If these fields are not specified, the key's value from the model configuration map is used as the default.

 **Note that if the schedule, source, or channel name used in the JMESPath query contains non-alphanumeric characters,